Things to Consider When It Comes to Braided Plants

 Braiding your plant can look aesthetically pleasing and also provide extra stability if you want your plant to grow large with a wide canopy.
 However, it should be noted that braiding can potentially lead to a number of problems.

 Because of their fast-growing nature and ability to be easily propagated, Braided Pachiras in particular have become something of a 'fast fashion' plant.
 The problem is that they're often sold with barely any roots and in unsuitable soil, which can make it very difficult to water them correctly.

 They sometimes may also have twines to bind their stems together which can 'choke' the plant, so to speak.
 Likewise, the braids themselves can suffocate each other, preventing the plant from being able to uptake water correctly.
 This may eventually lead to one or more of the stems dying off completely.

-As well as this, if your plant develops a pest infestation (e.g. Pachiras can be susceptible to mealybugs and aphids) then braiding can make it difficult to effectively treat pests, as they often like to set up their homes in the hard-to-reach nooks and crannies of your plant.
+In addition to this, if your plant develops a pest infestation (e.g. Pachiras can be susceptible to mealybugs and aphids), braiding can make it difficult to effectively treat pests, as they often like to set up their homes in the hard-to-reach nooks and crannies of your plant.